Web

 Orientation

 The first step in becoming a Pets for Life volunteer is to attend one of our Orientation sessions.
-We have an online Orientation via Zoom scheduled each month.
-Since our Orientations are conducted online, all the furry family members of your family can attend.
+We hold an online Orientation via Zoom scheduled each month.
+Since our Orientations are conducted online, all the furry family members of your family may attend.

 During the Orientation you will receive an overview of the Pets for Life organization, find out about the many opportunities to volunteer with your pet, and learn the process required to become a volunteer.